MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

 4. Save the file, and restart IIS with the PowerShell command `iisreset /START`

 ## Install SQL Server
-Install either SQL Server 2012 (Service Pack 1 or later) or SQL Server 2014.
+If SQL Server is not in the bastion environment already, install either SQL Server 2012 (Service Pack 1 or later) or SQL Server 2014.
 The following steps assume SQL 2014.

 1. Make sure you are signed in as *MIMAdmin*.
 2. Right click on PowerShell and select **Run as administrator**.